What Does LASIK Fix?

 The custom or wavefront exam covers thousands of points across the entire visual system of your eyes with our wavefront diagnostic devices.

 Until recently, LASIK treatments were strictly based on a patient’s optical prescription.
 They did not take into account that each patient’s eyes have a unique set of naturally occurring optical imperfections.
 This was known as conventional LASIK.”

 Today, with the advent of wavefront diagnostic technology, wavefront-guided and wavefront-optimized excimer lasers can now treat patients according to the uniqueness of their eyes, not just their prescription.

 Wavefront technology compares distorted waves of light exiting the eye to flat waves of light that would have returned in a perfect optical system.
 This information is converted to a 3-D Map that then serves as a guide for the excimer laser to reshape the cornea.

-Another technique Dr. Slade and Dr. Walton use is “wavefront-optimized.”
+Another technique Dr. Slade uses is “wavefront-optimized.”
 This is the newest treatment pattern approved by the FDA and offers superb results for many patients.

 What is Bladeless LASIK Eye Surgery?